robmasocco/AOS-TAG/ideas.md

 # DATA STRUCTURES AND TYPES

+## BST-DICTIONARY

+This dictionary holds *key-tag descriptor* pairs of the instances that were **NOT** created as *IPC_PRIVATE*, thus meant to be shared.
+Goes with an rw_semaphore to synchronize accesses (see below).
+Each node holds:

+- int key, the dictionary key.
+- int tag descriptor, index in the shared instances array.
+- A shitload of pointers to make the tree work as a linked structure.

 ## SHARED INSTANCES ARRAY

-- Array of 256 structs with protected instance pointers, indexed by "tag descriptor".
+Array of 256 structs with protected instance pointers, indexed by "tag descriptor".
+Goes with a bitmask of free/used tag descriptors (consider an *fd_set*?) (?).

-- Two rw_semaphores or the like per each entry (that must then be a particular struct).
-- Bitmask of free/used descriptors (consider fd_set?).
+Each entry holds:

+- Pointer to the corresponding instance data structure, meant to be NULL when the instance hasn't been created.
+- Receivers rw_semaphore.
+- Senders rw_semaphore.

 ## INSTANCE DATA STRUCTURE
 - Key.